-" "He was one of the top Continental Army generals at the Battle of Saratoga and was praised after the victory there."

-Literal.
-Find evidence in the text to support the claim that Benedict Arnold was a villain in the American Revolution.
+- " "He was one of the top Continental Army generals at the Battle of Saratoga and was praised after the victory there." - Have students use cause and effect to review.
+Here's the effect: Benedict Arnold was a villain in the American Revolution.
+Write a sentence that describes a cause. - " Benedict Arnold fought for the British Army.